Amplicode/amplicode-frontend/CONTRIBUTING.md

 #### Requirements

-- Node.js version 14.18.1 or higher
+- Node.js version 16.15.0 or higher
-- Npm version 7 (Note, that different npm version 6 or 8 may be causing an issue)
+- Npm version 8 (Note, that different npm version may be causing an issue)

 #### Project Bootstrap